machal/cssmine-content/flexbox-priklady.md

 certain disadvantages such as the need of adding a `display: table-row` element or inability of using absolute positioning within the „table cells".

-We know enough about flexbox so the following solution will not suprice us:
+We know enough about flexbox so the following solution will not surprise us:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .nav ul {